-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to 24 Hours in Kyoto, Japan!
 Some destinations need to be carefully promoted to the cautious consumer.
 If I were to try to convince you to spend a perfect 24 hours in Hohokus, you might rightfully be skeptical.
 But I should have no trouble getting you to spend 24 hours in Kyoto.

-It is so legendarily beautiful that it was spared bombing during World War II because the US Secretary of War, Henry Stimson, was so enamored of it.
+Kyoto is so legendarily beautiful that it was spared bombing during World War II because the US Secretary of War, Henry Stimson, couldn’t bear to think of it being destroyed.
 That alone should convince you that Kyoto is worth your time.
 But if you’re still not convinced, join me for 24 hours in Kyoto and we will discover the significance of birth and the joy of living.

 That’s not my phrase.
 That’s what it promises on the sign.
 See: